 So forget the overly-complicated explanations of Inception that litter the Internet, trying to dissect the plot and map out who-is-dreaming-what-and-when-and-where.
 What we have before us is a story that operates on the level of symbolism and allegory.
 And this is why the opening heist plays out as it does, introducing Cobb as a thief who is obsessed with wealth and consumed by the importance of “buying his way home.”
 As Cobb’s mission progresses, we see him make moral error after moral error: placing his faith quite wrongly in the corporal reality of Mal and her world (a mistake which triggers a biblical fall and blasphemy) and then embracing violence when betrayed.
 Cobb’s coarse treatment of Saito in the scene which follows – throwing the man to the rug and threatening him with a pistol – also backfires, serving only to undo the entire nature of his multilayered deception.
 And then as our heist closes we witness Cobb’s selfishness as he abandons his colleagues to be hunted down for a mission which failed because of his own moral failings.

 Soon we begin to see a transformation in Cobb however, a change that starts with his refusal to take vengeance on Nash, a rejection of Old Testament eye-for-an-eye violence which opens the possibility for the greater “leap of faith” that will cap the second heist.
 By the end of that mission we will see Cobb’s transformation complete, as he changes into a gift-giver rather than thief (incepting rather than extracting) who is not motivated by greed and has – the script stresses – no financial stake in the heist.
-All four of his major character flaws from the first heist (greed, violence, faithlessness, selfishness) are now deliberately reversed as the film moves towards its climax.
-Rejecting Mal where he trusted her before, Cobb renounces violence before risking his life to rescue an imperiled team-member, an act of self-sacrifice that transforms him into the prophetic figure of his final meeting with Saito, here the figurative Christ who has descended into the mortal world bringing the message of salvation.
+All four of his major character flaws (greed, violence, faithlessness, selfishness) are deliberately reversed as the film moves towards its climax.
+Rejecting Mal where he trusted her before, Cobb renounces violence before risking his life to rescue an imperiled team-member, an act of self-sacrifice that transforms him into the prophetic figure of his final meeting with Saito, now the figurative Christ who descends into the mortal world bringing the message of salvation.